Somatic Yoga in Kidbrooke (Greenwich)

 Class guidelines

-🙏 Let's keep verbal conversation to a minimum during class—if you need assistance, just give a little wave.🙏 To help maintain a calm atmosphere, let's keep our voices soft, even before and after class.🙏 However, you're more than welcome to make natural body sounds like sighing or yawning.🙏 If you arrive late, please join in quietly.🙏 If you need to faff around with something (like taking a sip of water or removing a layer), doing it slowly and mindfully can help minimize distractions for you and everyone.🙏 Enjoy and be yourself!
-Always honour your body and do not do anything that feels painful or uncomfortable.
-No need to people please!
+🙏 Let's keep verbal conversation to a minimum during class.
+If you need assistance, just give a little wave.🙏 To help maintain a calm atmosphere, let's keep our voices soft, even before and after class.🙏 However, you're more than welcome to make natural body sounds like sighing or yawning.🙏 If you arrive late, please join in quietly.🙏 If you need to faff around with something (like taking a sip of water or removing a layer), doing it slowly and mindfully can help minimise distractions for you and everyone.🙏 Enjoy and be yourself!
+Always honour your body and do not do anything that feels too painful or uncomfortable.
+If you find that you can't breathe normally, it's too much!
+In this class, there is no need to people-please!

 What to bring?

-- Loose, comfy clothes in many layers (the studio can get a little chilly)- Water or tea, preferably in a plastic bottle so that it doesn’t make a noise if pushed over.- A blindfold for a more immersive experience- Your open self 🙂
+- Loose, comfy clothes in layers (this style of yoga is not very demanding physically)- Water or tea, preferably in a plastic bottle so that it doesn’t make a noise if pushed over.- A blindfold for a more immersive experience- Your open self 🙂